- Newborn Screening Home

 - Most babies with cCMV do not need antiviral medicine.
 Treatment with antiviral medicine may be recommended for some babies with specific symptoms of cCMV.
 Consultation with a pediatric infectious disease specialist is advised in determining eligibility for treatment with antivirals.
 The decision to treat involves weighing the risks and benefits.
 The decision to initiate antiviral therapy should involve a peds ID specialist and the family.

 My patient looks like they have cCMV (IUGR, “blueberry muffin rash,” calcifications on cranial ultrasound), but no CMV was detected on screening.
 Could they still have cCMV?

 Yes.
 Some newborns infected with CMV before birth will not have enough virus in their blood to be detected via newborn screening.
 As a result, some cases of cCMV will be missed.
 Clinicians are advised to maintain a high index of suspicion for patients whose clinical presentation suggests cCMV but CMV was not detected on screening.
 We recommend testing for CMV via a urine PCR (preferably before 21 days of age) and consult with a pediatric infectious disease specialist.

 When should the Pediatric Infectious Disease Specialist be contacted?

-MDH recommends that a Pediatric Infectious Disease Specialist be contacted when symptoms are present and/or upon receiving a positive test result.
+MDH recommends that a Pediatric Infectious Disease Specialist be contacted in the following cases: